TGAC/MultiPEN/MultiPEN_executable/MultiPEN_v001_documentation/user-manual.md

 ## Cross Validation

 A common practice in the machine learning community is to first solve for the  parameter that optimises the logistic regression problem in equation 1 for your specific data.
-In MultiPEN, the module to precisely do that is crossValidation.
+In MultiPEN, the module to precisely do that is Cross Validation.

 ### Syntax

-*MultiPEN*  **crossValidation** *OutputDirectory ExpressionData Interactions SampleClass lambdas Folds NumIterations*
+*MultiPEN*  **CrossValidation** *OutputDirectory ExpressionData Interactions SampleClass lambdas Folds NumIterations*

 ### Description